 Article 14: Visa Issuance

 14.1 With respect to people engaged in railway transport operations and subject to visa requirements, the Contracting Parties undertake to facilitate the issuance of entry visas, in line with their respective laws and regulations.
-Conditions and modalities of visa issuance shall be elaborated in Annex 9.
+Conditions and modalities of visa issuance shall be elaborated in a future dedicated Annex to be adopted by the Contracting Parties.

-14.2 Contracting Parties shall ensure that the immigration and other clearance facilities required for the cross-border railway movement of people are available at the border stations designated in Annex 5 and in Annex 6.
+14.2 Contracting Parties shall ensure that the immigration and other clearance facilities required for the cross-border railway movement of people are available at the border stations designated in two future dedicated Annexes to be adopted by the Contracting Parties.

 Article 15: Railway Transport of People

-The requirements for the cross-border transport of people by railway, with respect to, inter alia, liability, claim settlement and litigation between passengers and carriers, railway transport routes and ticket pricing, shall be stipulated in Annex 10 and in Annex 11.
+The requirements for the cross-border transport of people by railway, with respect to, inter alia, liability, claim settlement and litigation between passengers and carriers, railway transport routes and ticket pricing, shall be stipulated in two future dedicated Annexes to be adopted by the Contracting Parties.

 Article 16: Customs, Immigration and Quarantine